top of page

 • Family members under the conditions of family reunification with EU citizens (§§ 3, 3a FreizügG/EU).

-However, whether the relevant requirements for EU citizens are met is not checked at the border, but only within Germany when a relevant occasion arises.
+However, whether the relevant requirements for EU citizens are met is not checked at the border, but only within Germany when a relevant reason arises.
 In this respect, for example, EU citizens do not have to prove their status to the immigration authorities, but only to the relevant authorities when applying for certain benefits or permits.
 EU citizens are also not issued with a corresponding certificate confirming that they have the right to freedom of movement; the right to freedom of movement simply exists without the immigration authorities issuing a residence permit, for example (except in the case of family reunification with EU citizens).

 Do the freedom of movement rights of EU citizens also apply to British nationals (Brexit migration law)?

-After Brexit, the freedom of movement rights no longer apply to citizens of the United Kingdom.
-However, the Brexit agreements contain special provisions that declare parts of the Freedom of Movement Act to continue to apply to British citizens (see Section 16 of the Freedom of Movement Act/EU).
-In this respect, British citizens were able to make use of the freedom of movement rights in Germany until the end of the transition period on December 31, 2020 without submitting a corresponding application.
-British citizens were issued a corresponding document for this purpose (“ GB residence document ”).
-This document was used to declaratively certify the right of residence for British citizens.
+Since Brexit, the freedom of movement rights no longer apply to citizens of the United Kingdom.
+Nevertheless, the Brexit agreements contain special provisions that enabled British citizens to continue to benefit from the freedom of movement rights in Germany until the end of the transition period on December 31, 2020.
+A corresponding application was not necessary for this, as the right of residence was certified by the so-called "GB residence document".
+This special regulation enabled a seamless transition phase for British citizens.

 3. What are people entitled to freedom of movement allowed to do in Germany?